Planning a Singapore and Malaysia trip? Brilliant! This is a great part of the world and these destinations make a great combination.

 You could also consider spending all 5 days in Singapore and just taking a day trip to Johor Bahru.
 If money isn’t an issue, this is a good choice.
 Otherwise, it is more budget friendly to stay in Johor Bahru accommodation.

-If Melaka sounds interesting to you, you could also follow the first four days above and then do a day trip to Melaka on the final day of your Singapore Malaysia 5 days itinerary.
+If Melaka sounds interesting to you, you could also follow the first four days above and then do a day trip to Melaka on the final day of your Singapore Malaysia 5 days itinerary (find one here).
 This is a long day but I have done it myself and it’s very doable.

 Day 6 – Melaka